Help Us Track Plastic Bag Use in Philly

 Proposal

 The Clean Philly Now initiative with Clean Water Action, Trash Academy, and Block by Block Philly are launching a community-powered survey to document where and how plastic bags are still being distributed.
-This grassroots tool will collect data directly from you—residents and everyday observers—to identify non-compliant businesses and locations across the city.
-With enough responses, we can create a clear map of violations and bring that information to city officials, community leaders, and the public to advocate for better enforcement and policy follow-up.
+This grassroots tool will collect data directly from you, residents and everyday observers, to identify businesses who are still offering plastic bags at locations across the city.
+With sufficient responses, we can create a clear map of bag usage in our neighborhoods, allowing us to understand how to amend the law to favor reusable bags over plastic or paper take-out bags.

 Why It Matters

 Plastic pollution isn't just an eyesore—it has real environmental, economic, and health impacts.
 When plastic bags break down, they don’t disappear—they become microplastics that pollute our soil and waterways, harming wildlife and entering our food chain.
-In neighborhoods already dealing with environmental injustice, continued plastic bag use adds to the systemic neglect.
-By standing up for enforcement and holding businesses accountable, we’re not only cleaning our streets—we’re protecting our health, our ecosystems, and our city’s future.
+In neighborhoods already dealing with environmental injustice, the continued use of plastic bags contributes to systemic neglect.
+Paper bags are better than plastic, but they still require cutting down trees, and the process of transforming wood pulp into paper is very toxic.
+By creating incentives favoring reusable bags, we’re not only cleaning our streets—we’re supporting green business practices, protecting our health, our ecosystems, and our city’s future.

 How You Can Help

-If you’ve seen plastic bags being handed out or sold anywhere in Philly, we want to hear from you.
-You can help by filling out our short survey—it only takes a couple of minutes and can make a real difference.
+Visit one or more of your local bodegas, convenience stores, and take-out restaurants in your neighborhood, and just watch: Are they using plastic, paper, or no bags at all?
+Do they have usable bags?
+What do they cost? .
+You can help by filling out our short survey for each location—it only takes a couple of minutes and can make a real difference.
 The more responses we receive, the more powerful our case becomes.
 Share this page with your neighbors, friends, and community groups.
 Let’s hold businesses accountable and help make Philly cleaner and greener!